adamsimms/IterateMe/README.md

 ### - 🎓 Engineering student projects ...

 - [This project based on the SunFOunder PiCar](https://github.com/IterateMe/SunFounder_PiCar) was a realy interesting challenge in the fact that we had to use relatively unreliable sensors in order to make the PiCar follow a trajectory with obstacles.
 We used statistics to simulate the sensors behaviors and state machine principles in order to react to various percieved constraints from the environment.
 - [This project was the REACT user interface for a web server running on an FPGA](https://github.com/IterateMe/alco2bin).
-It was an interesting first start with REACT and javascript
+It was an interesting first start with REACT and javascript!
+My team and I also tried a new wokflow where we would design the app on figma and than implementing it in react...
+Didn't went a round as we thought but was a great learning experience!

 ### - 🌟 Personnal projects ...

-- Funky PAD
+- The Funky_PAD has been a project I spent a lot of time on and tested with actual users.
+The problem I tried to address was that when using standing desks, static posture could still be an issue and all the tools actually on the market impared focus quite significantly when used.
+I built the [first version of a prototype](https://github.com/IterateMe/funky_PAD) with antifatigue mat and simple coin shaped actuators that would vibrate at a steady "beats" to mimic walking patterns.
+[The second version iterated on users feedback](https://github.com/IterateMe/FUNKY_PAD_V2) and introduced some form of biofeedback with the help of piezoelectrics.
+The challenge was the electronic part of the project since I wanted the piezoelectrics to produce an analog signal while pressing and releasing the foot on the mat.

 - Jukebot

+### - 🌟 My contributions ...

+- CASUS
+- IoT for Beginner

 ### - 💥 First blood ...
 [The project that got me started in computer engineering](https://github.com/IterateMe/Garden_AuTomate_RPi) was a simple garden watering scheduler that I actually still use to this day!